MizuchiLabs/mantrae/docs/docs/intro.md

 **Mantrae** is a modern web interface for managing [Traefik](https://traefik.io/) configurations, built using **Go** for backend services and **SvelteKit** for a reactive frontend experience.
 With Mantrae, you can easily create, update, and manage routers, middlewares, services, and other Traefik components across multiple profiles.

-To understand how Mantrae works, check out our [Architecture](./architecture) documentation.

 ## Key Features

 - **Multi-Profile Management**: Create and manage multiple profiles to handle different Traefik instances (development, staging, production)